MojosBeans100/MS4-spaceport/TESTING.md

 - 6.3: As a **Site User** I can **return back to previous form tabs and adjust my parameters** so that **I can attempt to increase the chance of probability**
 - 6.4: As a **Site User** I can **re-calculate the probability percentage** so that **I can understand how my form changes have changed the probability percentage**

-User Story 6 was not implemented in the final deployed project, and was therefore not tested.

-The Skywatch API allows users to [calculate the probability](https://api-docs.skywatch.co/#tag/pipelinePost) (%) that each interval will return an image.
-This is based on the API's algorithm which will match up the AOI with a suitable satellite, as well as meteorology reports.
-For example, an interval may only have a 40% chance of returning an image because there is excessive cloud cover forecast that day.
-The user can then adjust their interval settings or cloud cover parameters to attempt to increase this percentage.

-In a testing environment this feature was set up with a Javascript async *fetch* function to call the API with the user's chosen parameters, and the resulting probability numbers displayed on the Review page of the Create a Pipeline form.
-The user could scroll back through the form tabs to adjust their form field values, and the probability would then re-calculate for the new parameters.
-These probability percentage figures would not be stored in a model.

-While the function worked as expected in the testing environment, the feature was not included in the final deployed project due to time restraints.
-The User Story was a 'could-have' issue, and omitting this feature does not hamper the user's experience on the website.

 ## User Story 7
 As a **Site User** I can **save an incomplete form** so that **I can return to the form in the future for committing**